Code-Institute-Submissions/MS1-Catsitting/README.md

   Testing has been an on-going process during the coding stage of the project with further tests conducted toward the end on the following aspects:
    - User stories
-   - Interactive elements
    - Accessibility
+   - Google lighthouse
    - HTML & CSS validation.

-  Full testing process and results can be found [here](documentation/testing/testing.md).
+  Full testing process and results can be found [here](documentation/testing.md).

 # Deployment